ABOUT ME

 Hereās another story.

-I am fifteen years old.
-My best friend on the debate team buys the two-volume Capitol āRock and Roll Musicā compilation.
+My high school debate partner buys the two-volume Capitol āRock and Roll Musicā compilation.
 This is not supposed to be the music of our youth.
 It was made before we were born.
-But it is the music of our youth because we are the first generation to care more about our parentsā music than our own.
-We play it on the bus to tournaments.
-Pretty soon we play only āRock and Roll Musicā on the bus to tournaments.
+But it is the music of our youth because weāre the first generation to care more about our parentsā music than our own.
+We play āRock and Roll Musicā on the bus to debate tournaments.
+Pretty soon we play only āRock and Roll Musicā on the bus to debate tournaments.
 We learn the harmonies.
-There are four of us, so it works.
+There are four of us and we pretend Ringo can sing harmony, so it works.
 Iām the only one who can hit the high notes, so I take Paulās parts.

 Our debate coach is delighted.
 She tells us her Beatles stories.
 We wear out the cassettes and buy new ones.
 We obsess.

-I fight with my debate partner and make an apology mix tape that opens with āWe Can Work It Out.ā (never mind that the lyric actually says, ādo it my way or elseā) He sends me one back that opens with āGetting Better.ā We arenāt good at talking about hard things, so Lennon/McCartney becomes the language of our intimacy.
+I fight with my debate partner and make an apology mix tape that opens with āWe Can Work It Out.ā (but like Paul, what I really mean is ādo it my way or elseā).
+My debate partner sends me a mixtape back that opens with āGetting Better.ā We arenāt good at talking about hard things, so Lennon/McCartney becomes the language of our intimacy.
+He is John and I am Paul.
+In later years, with a different partner, this will change.
+I will be John and he will be Paul.

-In Liverpool, everyone has a story, too, but theirs are different.
+Everyone in Liverpool seems to have a story, too, but theirs are different.
 Their stories are about how theyāre directly connected to Them.
 Itās still first generation, if barely ā āI saw them at the Cavern.ā āI was at the Fete.ā āI went to school with Paul and George at the Inny.ā But more and more, itās second and third generation. āMy dad knew...ā āMy grandmother once...ā This is both good and bad.

+In Hamburg, I walk the streets of the Reeperbahn.
 In Liverpool, I lose myself in the ecstatic mystery cult of the Cavern.
 I touch the gate at Strawberry Fields.
 I stand in the exact spot at St. Peters Church Hall where John and Paul met and I weep for the miracle of it.
 For what it was.
 For what it is.
 For whatās slipping away.

 Thereās something singular in all of this.
 Something mysterious and utterly unrepeatable.
 Itās why most everyone who tells me their story talks in a hushed voice, struggling to find words to get across with sufficient intensity how important, how magical their individual experience is.

 Sometimes they stop, frustrated, and look at me expectantly.
 Iām the Writer after all.
 Finding the words for transcendent experience is in my job description.
-To express what non-writers canāt express for themselves, so they can point to a line or a paragraph or a chapter and say, āThis.
+Iām meant to be expressing what non-writers canāt express for themselves, so they can point to a line or a paragraph or a chapter and say, āThis.
 This is how their music feels for me, why it matters.
 This.ā

-Weā¦ Beatles writers, thinkers, scholarsā¦ are failing them in āthis.ā Sixty years on, the magic endures, but itās also in danger.
-Mainstream Beatles writing and scholarship has become sterile.
+Sixty years on, the magic endures, but itās in danger.
+Mainstream Beatles writing has become sterile.
 Flat.
 Petty.
 Divisive.
 Smug.
-Held hostage by the āclick baitā internet culture of lists and rankings and rivalry in the name of getting page views. āJohn or Paul?ā āRevolver or Pepper?ā āMop tops or psychedelic sages?ā The answer is Both/And.
+Held hostage by the āclick baitā internet culture of lists and rankings and rivalries in the name of getting page views. āJohn or Paul?ā āRevolver or Pepper?ā āMop tops or psychedelic sages?ā The answer is Both/And.
 Always Both/And.

-The magic is still there, but itās buried under rancid piles of irrelevency.
+The magic is still there, but itās buried under rancid piles of irrelevancy.
 I recently argued had a polite British difference of opinion with a Beatles tour guide who grew up in Liverpool in the '50s.
 I wanted to talk about the magic.
 He wanted to prove he was the superior expert by quizzing me on trivia.
-I donāt care that Paul and Ivan Vaughan share the same birthday.
-I care about why people from all over the world, including me, get chills at the thought of standing at the roundabout on Penny Lane.
+I donāt care (much) that Paul and Ivan Vaughan share the same birthday.
+I care why people from all over the world, including me, get chills at the thought of standing at the roundabout on Penny Lane.

 And thisā¦ this is why The Abbey.

 I think this is the greatest story ever told.
-I think John was right, minus the nonsensical backpedal about televisions, that The Beatles are the most important cultural event in modern history.
+I think John was right, minus the nonsensical backpedal about televisions, that The Beatles are the most important cultural happening in recorded history.
 I think their story is a sacred mythology, a contemporary origin story for our modern culture and a foundational text of Western civilization.
 We are all living in the world The Beatles created.
 Getting it right matters, if weāre to understand ourselves.